Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: The formulation of subsystem dynamics using the influence functional method of open quantum systems

-Specifically, we let mode 1 be initially in a coherent state (corresponding to a Gaussian wave packet with minimum Heisenberg uncertainty that can serve as a well-defined classical particle), the mode 2 can be initially either in a coherent state, or a squeezed state \cite{ZhangRMP1990,Zhangbook2023}.
-As it is well-known, photonic modes are one-to-one corresponding to harmonic oscillators.
-Within the framework of Schr\"{o}dinger's deterministic equation of motion, the time evolution of the coherent states for a single harmonic oscillator mode follows precisely the trajectories of an isolated classical harmonic oscillator for all kind of initial coherent states.
-This was originally discovered by Schr\"{o}dinger in 1926 \cite{Sch_1926_WP} and later developed by Glauber for quantum optics in 1963 \cite{glauber1963coherent}, also see the review article by one of the author \cite{ZhangRMP1990} and the recent published book \cite{Zhangbook2023}.
-Thus, if mode 1 does not couple to mode 2, the quantum state will follows exactly the classical trajectories.
-With the above setups, we can examine physically in what conditions the quantum dynamics of the two modes can give rise to exactly the same classical dynamics, and under what circumstances the quantum dynamical will be deviated away from the classical dynamics such that the two modes evolve into an entangled state.
-We find that the time-evolution of the coupled two modes governed by the Hamiltonian of Eq.~(\ref{Htot}) with the two different initial states mentioned above behaves very different.
-The detailed calculations are given in Sec.~III.
-Simply speaking, for the first case, the state of each mode keeps in a pure state at any later time, as one expected, because the coupling Hamiltonian of Eq.~(\ref{Htot}) cannot generate entanglement between the two modes.
-The corresponding quantum dynamical evolution follows exactly the classical trajectory solution.
-While, for the second case, the two modes will eventually entangled due to the squeezed state, as has been demonstrated in the quantum photonic circuit experiments, see for examples, Refs.~\cite{QIC, Zhong2020,Arrazola2021}.
-As a result, the state of each mode becomes a mixed state in the second case, the probabilistic feature and the entanglement between two modes are naturally emerges.
+With the above setting, we are going to show explicitly in what conditions the quantum dynamics of the coupled two modes can give rise to exactly the same classical dynamics.
+And, under what circumstances the quantum dynamics will be deviated away from the classical dynamics such that the two modes evolve into an entangled state.
+We find that the time evolutions of the coupled two modes governed by the Hamiltonian of Eq.~(\ref{Htot}) with the two different initial states mentioned above behave very differently.
+The detailed calculations are given in Sec.~\ref{sec3}-\ref{sec4}.
+Simply speaking, for the first case, the quantum coherent state (corresponding to a well-defined classical particle) of each mode keeps in a pure state at any later time, because the coupling Hamiltonian of Eq.~(\ref{Htot}) alone cannot generate entanglement between the two modes.
+The corresponding quantum dynamical evolution follows exactly the classical trajectory solution, as one expected.
+While, for the second case, the two modes will eventually entangled together, due to the initial squeezed state (or any other quantum state).
+Such entanglement has indeed been demonstrated in the quantum photonic circuit experiments \cite{QIC, Paesani2019,Arrazola2021}.
+As a result, the state of each mode becomes a mixed state in the second case, the statistical feature and the entanglement of two modes naturally emerge.